Naida1710/HDesign/README.md

 + Content

--All icons are from Font Awesome
+  + All icons are from Font Awesome

-Media
++ Media

--Images Unsplash
+  + Images Unsplash
--Some images have been taken by me
+  + Some images have been taken by me

 ### Content

-- All icons are from Font Awesome.
+  + All icons are from Font Awesome.
-- The browser tab logo is from Favicon.
+  +  The browser tab logo is from Favicon.

 ### Media

-- Images Unsplash
+  + Images Unsplash.
-- Some images have been taken by me.
+  + Some images have been taken by me.